 Over the years, the Brothers responded to the needs of their students with new dorms, new academic space, and expanded infrastructure.
 In 2002, HCJC became a four-year college, changed its name to Holy Cross College and began granting bachelor’s degrees.
 Even with this change, though, Holy Cross has stayed true to its mission by giving its students a practical, holistic, liberal arts education to prepare them for their future success.

-Join us as we honor the past, enjoy the present, and look forward to the future.
+We honor the past, enjoy the present, and look forward to the future.

 Learn more about our year of celebration, starting with the 2016 Welcome Back Picnic.